CSCfi/Kielipankki-korp-backend/korp/pluginlib/README.md

 Many Python plugin frameworks or libraries exist, but they did not appear suitable for Korp plugins as such.
-In particular, we wished to have both callback plugins and endpoint plugins.
+In particular, we wished to be able to both implement new endpoints and modify existing functionality via callbacks.

 ### Influcences

-Using a metaclass for registering callback plugins in `korp.pluginlib` was inspired by and partially adapted from Marty Alchin’s [A Simple Plugin Framework](http://martyalchin.com/2008/jan/10/simple-plugin-framework/).
+Using a metaclass for registering callback classes in `korp.pluginlib` was inspired by and partially adapted from Marty Alchin’s [A Simple Plugin Framework](http://martyalchin.com/2008/jan/10/simple-plugin-framework/).

-The terms used in conjunction with callback plugins were partially influenced by the terminology for [WordPress plugins](https://developer.wordpress.org/plugins/hooks/).
+The terms used in conjunction with callbacks were partially influenced by the terminology for [WordPress plugins](https://developer.wordpress.org/plugins/hooks/).